 - Risk prevention– Digital technologies give rise to ever increasing amounts of data and even more insights that might make more accurate pricing of risks, but they also help in mitigating risks, reducing premiums, easy claims processing etc. Let’s take an example of auto insurance, they provide forward collision avoidance, blind-spot assist and adaptive cruise control that are inbuilt in many new cars, which makes the vehicle safer.
 This is reducing the number of accidents and thus the value of personal auto insurance policies.

 - The influence of data analysis– Data and analytics are changing the core of competition.
 Developed companies’ use both, not only to improve their foremost business operations, but to introduce entirely new business models.
-Insurers have valuable data history of their clients and in few years it is estimated that underwriting will add value when competing with newcomers that have access to more insights, real-time data collected from the Internet of Things (loT), social media, credit card histories, and other digital records.
+Insurers have valuable data history of their clients.
+In a few years, it is estimated that underwriting will gain value when competing with newcomers.
+These newcomers have access to more insights, real-time data collected from the Internet of Things (IoT), social media, credit card histories, and other digital records.

 - Official investors- Since many years, large institutional investors are investing into insurance- related instruments on the capital markets in search of non-correlated returns and higher yield in a low interest rate environment that disinter mediate reinsurance in the process.
 Till date, they have focused mainly on reinsuring property risk with a sum of $70 billion in 2015.
 But, now they have their eye on the primary market.